 -When or why to call for assistance, and number to call.

-Home Health Care plays an extremely important role in reducing re-hospitalization and patient success.
-Improve understanding and followthrough of health instructions with organized and straightforward senior focussed health handouts:
+Home Health and outpatient nursing, occupational and physical therapy care all play extremely important roles in reducing re-hospitalization and increasing patient success.
+Improve understanding and adherence with health instructions by using organized and straightforward senior focused health handouts:

-If you are new to home health senior care, here is a link to an ebook with lots of helpful tips and information!
+If you are new to home health senior care, here is a link to a 57 page home health clinician ebook with lots of helpful tips and information!

 Other posts You May Like:

-What would you include in a handout?
+What would you include in a post op ortho handout?
 Subscribe to the blog for a few printable freebies and tips and information on senior health care!